kjgrochulski/Messier-Object-Scraper/README.md

 # Volleyball Transfer Tracker

 A scraping pipeline that pulls professional volleyball player transfers from [Volleybox](https://volleybox.net/transfers) twice a day and renders them on the macOS desktop as a live, filterable Übersicht widget.
-Each player name links out to their Volleybox profile.
+Each player name links to their Volleybox profile.

 ---